This post contains affiliate links.

 - 5 Month Rental in Envigado: $575 per month

-Grocery budget: Because we work from home, we eat out less and our grocery budget may be a bit higher than most.
+Grocery Budget in Medellin: Because we work from home, we eat out less and our grocery budget may be a bit higher than most.
 I try to eat out only once a work week, and then we usually don’t cook much on weekends.
 So this budget encapsulates about 17 of 22 weekly meals for two.
 One of the two is large hungry man.
 In total, we spend about $350/month.

-Eating out: It’s such a waste of money, but I love it.
+Restaurant Budget in Medellin: It’s such a waste of money, but I love it.
 We usually eat out about 5 meals a week together.
 Just like anything else, meals can be as cheap or expensive as you want.
 It’s easy to grab 2 empanadas for a dollar, or drop $100 on a four course meal.
-It all depends on you neighborhood, preference, and budget (bust mostly budget).
-In total, we spend about $400/month
+It all depends on you neighborhood, preference, and budget (but mostly budget).
+In total, we spend about $400/month for this category.

 Utilities: Our utility payments in our leased apartment include internet, cable (why), telephone (seriously, why), water, and gas.
 Heat and air are pretty unheard of here because the climate is so temperate, and weren’t needed.
 In total, we pay $25/month

 I payed my phone off before I left the US and joined a Sprint month to month international plan.
 Honestly, it’s been great and I really recommend it.
 The total cost is about $30/month, but I got to keep my US phone number (necessary for business) and can call any country for free, so moving from Colombia to Peru will be a breeze in that regard.